Last Updated on December 19, 2021 by

 Landlord’s Violation Of Apartment Habitability Standards

 Apartment habitability standards provide tenants with running water and clean common areas.
-Others include proper trash bins provision, repairing when needed, and maintaining health and safety standards.
+Others include proper trash bin provision, repairing when needed, and maintaining health and safety standards.
 You must file a complaint to health officers if any of these are not available before terminating your lease.

 If they do not consider your complaints to the health officials and the landlord, you can proceed with your termination process.
-You only break the lease when you have reported on the above incidences without the landlord’s action.
+You only break the lease when you have reported the above incidents without the landlord’s action.
 In this case, you provide a written notice explaining your reasons for agreement termination, depending on the state laws.

 Illegal Apartment

 Some apartments considered illegal include those involved with family feuds.
 They have unsolved court issues, hence unavailable for rent.
 If you find out that your current residential apartment is illegal, you may end your lease contract immediately.
 In most states, they entitle you to a small portion of previously paid rent for the apartment.
-Some states insist on the landlord giving you some additional money to look for another renting unit.
+Some states insist on the landlord giving you some additional money to look for another rental unit.

 Active Duty Tenant